-See ‘Areas of Expertise’ for more details.
+See the ‘Areas of Expertise’ below for more details of Shail’s experience and practice areas.

 ‘An accomplished litigator who acts for and against a range of professionals including solicitors, surveyors and accountants.
 Frequently appears before the county courts and High Court in complex and high-profile matters.
-“Very strong academically and assists greatly with the preparation of evidence in a short time frame.”‘ – Chambers & Partners, 2016 (Professional Negligence: Leading Junior)
+“Very strong academically and assists greatly with the preparation of evidence in a short time frame.”‘ – Chambers & Partners, 2016

 Recent Reported Cases